smejkka3/smejkka3.github.io/_posts/2020-11-19-pure-pursuit.md

 4. Set steering angle to track current waypoint
 5. Update the waypoint on the go

+THe original paper can be found at [Pure Pursuit implementation](https://www.ri.cmu.edu/pub_files/pub3/coulter_r_craig_1992_1/coulter_r_craig_1992_1.pdf), it's short and well worth reading for understanding this algorithm.

 ## F1Tenth Lab6 assignment

 ### Encountered difficulties